Miacidae/Lil-Manster-Public/README.md

   The text file in `base_rom` gives you further instructions on how to expand the ROM with Lunar Expand.

 -----------------
 OPERATION
 -----------------

-- Click the `build.bat` folder to generate a copy of the current developper version of Lil' Manster, as well as an UPS patch.
+- Click the `build.bat` file to generate a copy of the current developper version of Lil' Manster, as well as an UPS patch.

 - If no ROM is generated, consult the command line prompt and the `log.txt` file for possible error messages.
-  Feel free to ignore "Warning messages" in the log, as they do not prevent the build process and are generally unconsequential.
+  Do ignore the "Warning messages" in the log, as they do not prevent the build process and are generally unconsequential.

 - If you edit any of the tables in the `tables` folder, make sure to launch the `tablebuilder.bat` before building.
   This will generate new, insertable `.casm` files for the assembler.